lucapette/web/main/content/writing/my-product-development-principles.md

 - Simplicity will come up a lot in this article.
 After running I don't know how many teams, I can sum up my job as "the guy that tells people to do _less_ work to solve their problems".
-In the context of monorepo, especially when starting, it's literally just less work to have the code in one place.
+In the context of monorepo, especially when starting, it's literally just less work to have all code in one place.
 Yes, the argument is that trivial.
 - Most of the principles I discuss here are strongly interconnected.
 You can probably follow one without following the others but they work so well